AJB-ajb/BikeSharePrediction/documents/paper/main.typ

 // ------ General Styling ---------
 #show link: underline

+#set table(align: left, inset: (x: 4pt, y: 3pt), stroke: (x, y) => if y <= 1 { (top: 0.5pt)}, fill: (x, y) => if y > 0 and calc.rem(y, 2) == 0  { rgb("#efefef") })

 #show: ieee.with(
   title: [Learning Demand Functions for Bike-Sharing Using Spatio-Temporal Graph Neural Networks],
   abstract: [
     Bike-sharing usage prediction has been implemented and analyzed using a variety of models, ranging from linear and logistic regression models with extensive spatial features [cit], decision features, ARIMA [cit] to deep learning models with convolutional [cit] and graph features [cit].
     However, modeling and prediction of the underlying demand function that drives the usage has not been rigorously attempted to the best of our knowledge, possibly due to the ill-posed nature of the problem.
+Our goal is to learn a demand function from data, that is suitable for short term demand prediction, such as adaptive pricing applications.
-    We propose several defining properties of a demand function and extend the Spatio-Temporal Graph Neural Network (STGAT) model from traffic prediction to jointly predict both the actual usage rate and a suitable demand function matching the data, which we take from the City of Toronto's open data portal [cit].
-We analyze accuracy and behavior of the model in normal usage prediction and illustrate the behavior of the learned demand function in various scenarios.
+    We propose defining properties of a demand function and extend the biologically inspired Spatio-Temporal Graph Neural Network (STGAT) architecture from traffic prediction to jointly predict both the actual usage rate and a suitable demand function matching the data, which we take from the City of Toronto's open data portal [cit].
+We analyze predictive performance and measures of demand prediction comparing three variations of the architecture and show the qualitative behavior of the learned demand function.
   ],
   authors: (
     (